sairaatta/conquer_chess/docs/rulebook/README.md

 8 - acht

-Castling is announced “Lange Rochade” (German for long castling) and “Kurze Rochade” (German for short castling).
+Castling is announced "Lange Rochade" (German for long castling) and "Kurze Rochade" (German for short castling).

 The pieces bear the names: Koenig, Dame, Turm, Laeufer, Springer, Bauer.